Airbus: European authorities could impose changes to the A321XLR design, sources say – 04/05/2022 at 11:09

 AIRBUS: EUROPEAN AUTHORITIES MAY IMPOSE A321XLR DESIGN CHANGES, SOURCES SAY

-PARIS (Archyde.com) – European civil aviation authorities are considering imposing major changes to the design of the “underbody fairings” of the future Airbus A321XLR, which could delay its launch, according to a leading industry source.
+PARIS (Archyde.com) – European civil aviation authorities are considering imposing major changes to the design of the “underbody fairings” of the future Airbus A321XLR, which might delay its launch, according to a leading industry source.

 These modifications are intended to mitigate the risk of fire associated with the new central fuel tank.